ssam18/agentlog/README.md

 ## Contributing

-Contributions welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md).
+Contributions are welcome!
+Feel free to open issues or submit pull requests.

 ## Citation